jorisroovers/gitlint/docs/configuration.md

 # Ignore any data send to gitlint via stdin
 ignore-stdin=true

+# Fetch additional meta-data from the local repository when manually passing a
+# commit message to gitlint via stdin or --commit-msg.
+Disabled by default.
+staged=true

 # Enable debug mode (prints more output).
 Disabled by default.
 debug=true